engineerapart/stencil-lift/readme.md

 If it hadn't already occurred to you, you can also use Stencil Lift on the client without any data loading capabilities.
 Say for example you have a JSON data blob that you have in your bundle; you can inject that directly into `<stencil-lift>` to disburse it to the component tree.
 This allows you to have a single entry point for your data and the components simply declare what they need, instead of configuring each component with its data.

 # Does this work with prerendering?
-Yes.
-If you find any problems with it don't hesitate to open an issue :)
+Yes, although, I think this needs work.
+If you find any issues don't hesitate to file an issue.

 # Does this work client side?
-Right now, it only works if you SSR and send your SSR'd page to the client.
-Tne next release will allow you to use this on the client as well (e.g. as a pure client app).
+Right now, it only works if you use SSR and send your SSR'd page to the client.
+The next release will allow you to use this on the client as well (e.g. as a pure client app).

 # API